 Given the decentralization of most regulations, the speed and frequency with which they change, and the varying activities that alumni engage in with their credentials, FMCA, unfortunately, cannot maintain a database or list of regulations that would be useful to our community.

 As Peter notes, “It is the obligation of professionals, practitioners, people in the workforce with professions, who have completed this course, to keep track of what they can and can’t do.”

 THE BOTTOM LINE

-What coaches need to remember is really simple, Peter says: we are here to serve our clients.
+Peter says what coaches need to remember is simple; we are here to serve our clients.